senthurveld/40-days-of-javascript-by-tapsa/day-13/task.md

 - At the Global
 - Inside an Object Method
-- Inside the Satandalone non-Arrow Function
+- Inside the Standalone non-Arrow Function
 - Inside an Arrow Function(standalone)
 - Inside an Arrow Function(as object method)
 - Inside an object created with the Constructor Function